 - Dues are usually $5.00 to $15.00 per person per year

-6. Your community club’s leader will get you your project literature and green record book binder.
+6. Your community club’s leader will get you your green record book binder.

 - You can access the record book pages on our record book pages or get hard copies at the UW-Extension office.